Taxi Livery Survey

 The legislation covering the two is quite different.
 In brief, a taxi can stand on a rank, be flagged down in the street, or can be booked through one of the many licensed operators.
 A private hire vehicle can accept pre-booked calls only, cannot rank and cannot be flagged down.
 If a private hire driver does either of the latter two, you may find that not only do they commit an offence, but their insurance may be also be invalid.

 Licensed vehicles must be of a certain standard.
-All vehicles must be tested prior to licensing and once licensed be tested twice a year at one of the Council's approved testing stations.
+All vehicles must be tested prior to licensing and once licensed be tested at least twice a year at one of the Council's approved testing stations.
 They must be clean, comfortable and carry safety equipment such as a fire extinguisher and first aid kit.

 To apply for a taxi or private hire licence click here for application forms

-Link to Hackney Carriage Tariff (Fares)
+Links to Hackney Carriage Tariff Fares (upto 4 seated vehicle)

 The Council recognises both the needs of residents and the public at large to have access to safe, convenient and effective taxi services and the importance of this provision to the taxi trade and local economy.
 This document sets out the policy that the Council will apply when making decisions about new applications and licences currently in force.
 The policy sets out the normal requirements and standards that must be met.
 In exercising its discretion in carrying out its regulatory function, the Council will have regard to this policy document.